pytorch/serve/docs/batch_inference_with_ts.md

-# Batch Inference with Model Server
+# Batch Inference with TorchServe

 ## Contents of this Document
 * [Introduction](#introduction)